 Now, I have a lot of respect for that deeper research.
 To this effect, if I could, I’d shout this message from the rooftops:

 Sensitive people tend to be late bloomers.
 By nature and especially given the unhelpful “winds” of the prevailing general culture.
-It takes time to get to know life with the level of care you carry.
+It takes time to get to know life with the level of care you carry so don’t judge yourself comparing your experiences to those of the majority.
+By default and destiny, you are a minority.
+Learn how to live it well!

-Looking back today, I see a journey that’s been painful and overwhelming for a painfully long time and yet – paradoxically – there has been underlying strength and purpose in it all along.
+Looking back at my life today, I see a journey that’s been painful and overwhelming for a scarily long time and yet – paradoxically – there has been underlying strength and purpose in it all along.

-I now refer to this phenomena as the gift of vulnerability and I recognise it in Andrew Solomon’s saying that
+I now refer to this phenomena as the power of vulnerability and I recognise it in Andrew Solomon’s saying that

 The worst moments in our lives make us who we are.